 But even respectable magicians cannot resist the allure and utility of Dark magic, and find that it is not as compliant as they would wish.
 (Goes one line: “Magic, which had seemed so familiar just hours before, so English, had suddenly become inhuman, unearthly, otherlandish.”)
 This is such a relevant because it raises poignant questions about our modern relationship with the Otherworldly.
 We in the 21st century like the Otherworldly; the soaring success of fantasy books and films is evidence enough of that.
 But pine as we might for Middle Earth or the Seven Kingdoms, we would not, I think, like to live in such a place unless we could mold it to our modernist expectations.
 It would need to be a convenient, analyzable world, wholly subservient to our notions of scientific inquiry and control.
 (For an astute scholarly take on this idea, see Mr Norrell and the Modern Moral Order by Alan Jacobs.)

 But the book’s premise alone is not all that makes the story.
 Clarke combines her portrayals of the fantastic with an ornamental style and a dry, brilliant wit that mirrors classics like Pride and Prejudice and The Importance of Being Earnest.
-This is one of the chief reasons why in my opinion the book is superior to the television series: the series simply doesn’t do justice to the depth and subtlety of Clarke’s comic tone.
+This is one of the chief reasons why in my opinion the book is superior to the television series: the screenplay simply doesn’t do justice to the depth and subtlety of Clarke’s comedic tone.

 To give you a taste of what I mean, here are a few passages collected from various parts of the book.
-I don’t know or recall how many of these lines actually made it to the TV series; but neither do I recall the series capturing the same degree and consistency of humor, which in the book jumps out on almost every single page.
+I don’t know or recall how many of these lines actually made it to the screen; but neither do I recall the TV rendition capturing the same degree and consistency of humor, which in the book jumps out on almost every single page.

 An Inconvenient Death